PalisadoesFoundation/talawa-admin/docs/docs/auto-docs/GraphQl/Mutations/FundMutation/variables/DELETE_FUND_MUTATION.md

 ## Param

-The ID of the fund to delete.
+The delete fund input payload containing the fund ID.

 ## Returns

-The deleted fund.
+The deleted fund ID.